pasinduljay/Cloud-Native-Resource-Monitoring-Python-App/README.md

 ## Things you Learn 🤯

-🔸 Python and How to create Monitoring Application in Python using Flask and psutil 🔸 How to run a Python App locally.
+🔸 Python and How to create Monitoring Applications in Python using Flask and psutil

+🔸 How to run a Python App locally.

 🔸 Learn Docker and How to containerize a Python application

     🔹 Creating Dockerfile
     🔹 Building DockerImage
     🔹 Running Docker Container
     🔹 Docker Commands

-🔸 Create ECR repository using Python Boto3 and pushing Docker Image to ECR 🔸 Learn Kubernetes and Create EKS cluster and Nodegroups 🔸 Create Kubernetes Deployments and Services using Python!
+🔸 Create ECR repository using Python Boto3 and pushing Docker Image to ECR

+🔸 Learn Kubernetes and Create EKS cluster and Node groups

+🔸 Create Kubernetes Deployments and Services using Python!

 ![Description Image](https://github.com/pasinduljay/Cloud-Native-Resource-Monitoring-Python-App/blob/main/templates/Build%20.png?raw=true)